tyllastarr/coracatte/README.md

 # katcatte
-Repo for my custom Twitch bot
+Repo for my custom Twitch/Discord bot

+## Functionalities
+* Meows when there is a new chat message in Twitch, and posts the message to the proper channel in Discord